gifters-studios/SchoolTools/README.md

 >Note: You are currently viewing the testing branch.
 Expect bugs!

+## About

 SchoolTools is an app built in PowerShell aiming to allow the user to change between light and dark mode, as well as change the wallpaper.

+The app gets past school-set restrictions on Windows-based school assigned devices.
+Ever notice how some options on the settings menu are blocked?
+This app aims to be a replacement to these blocked settings.
 ## How it's done
 ### Dark/Light mode
 The switch is done relatively simply.
 The app edits 2 registry keys, SystemUsesLightTheme and AppsUseLightTheme.
 These will be set to 1 for light mode and 0 for dark mode.
 After, it restarts explorer.exe.